biencutica/OpenCV-Image-Segmentation/README.md

 ### 1. MediaPipe Virtual Drawing

-This is a Python application that opens your webcam and uses MediaPipe to track your hand.
+This is a Python script that opens your webcam and uses MediaPipe to track your hand.
 It identifies your index finger, allowing you to "draw" on the screen in real-time, just by moving your finger in the air.

  ### Key Features